its-rich/Voluntary-Contributions-Calculator/README.md

 ## Other Info
 I had originally completed this project using Class Components across 3 separate days, as it had major developments over 3 iterations.
 Hence the code was plagued by various code smells.

 So in order to properly learn React Functional Components & React Hooks, I decided to recreate the project after completing using those methods.
+I also have integrated a basic CI/CD workflow using GitHub Actions.

 The refactored code is currently released on the hosted website above: https://econ3117.web.app/.